Cascadia Wild

 Chris Abercrombie has been studying and teaching ancestral skills for more than a decade.
 His love of the outdoors was kindled as a kid, fishing the lakes and rivers of central-southern California with his Dad.
 In his 30’s he found his way into ancestral skills through his quest to become more self sufficient and less reliant on modern gear.
 Chris is a father, hunter and avid archer.
 When not working, he spends most of his free time roaming wild places in the coast range and Cascades putting the skills he practices to use.

-New classes are offered often.
+New classes are offered regularly.

 Check back again, contact us to let us know your interest, or sign up for our monthly newsletter and stay up to date about classes, events, and news.